sufyanbinimran/Generative-AI/README.md

 Features
 ✅ Converts speech to text with high accuracy
-✅ Supports multiple languages, including Urdu & Hindi ✅ Works with recorded and live audio
+✅ Supports multiple languages, including Urdu & Hindi ✅ Works with pre-recorded audio
 ✅ Can be integrated with assistive technologies